Do you maintain your website? How important do you think it is to keep it up-to-date?

 How much does it cost to maintain a website?”
-Well everything should be taken into consideration and planned for because your website is very important to your company and you should take into account ongoing website maintenance and the costs involved with it.
+Well everything should be taken into consideration and planned for because your website is very important to your company and you should take into account ongoing web site maintenance and the costs involved with it.

 Making a decision on a website rebuild or re-design need to be carefully considered as you need to ask the question ‘do I actually need to re-build my website’, or can I work with what I have already?